 Distributed by RKO Radio Pictures for Olympic Productions, this is a tidy crime drama with lots of fun dialogue as Powell seems to be carrying over his Richard Diamond radio character with its glib humor, acting more like an experienced P.I. than a blackmailed ex-con.
 Though there is a heavier dose of sarcasm here.
 The lines roll off him second to none.
 Few had his ability to spit out these comebacks so charmingly yet with a tough guy hidden underneath.
 But he is not the only witty character written in by screen writer, William Bowers.
 The guy providing the alibi, Richard Erdman, turns out to be a total stranger to Powell, neither serving in the same division during the previous war as he alluded.
 Erdman, a war amputee, confesses that he is simply hanging around Powell in hopes of getting part of the 100K if it is recovered for his reward.
 Powell is suspiciously grateful for Erdman's fake alibi.
 Powell sets out to clear himself and another inmate—the husband of Ronda Fleming's character—sent up for the same crime.
 Causing some speed bumps along the way is a detective, Regis Toomey, who shadows Powell with his every step.

 Adding a dangerous element, not surprisingly, is William Conrad, the double-crosser who apparently is the one responsible for Powell's incarceration.
 There is a tough scene between them as Powell plays Russia Roulette with Conrad's head, who is flat on his back on top of his desk.
-Powell tells Conrad they get along better when he is on his back.
+After a few hard knocks from Conrad, Powell tells him they get along better when he is on his back.
 Most of the time Fleming looks blandly aloof with a voice resembling a comforting cup of hot cocoa.
 Toomey has plenty of reasons of why he is following Powell and it includes Fleming.